openego/eDisGo/doc/quickstart.rst

 Installation
 ------------

+.. warning:: Make sure to use python 3.5 or 3.6, as eDisGo currently does not work with higher python versions!

 Install latest eDisGo version through pip.
-Therefore, we highly recommend using a virtual environment and use its pip.
+Therefore, we highly recommend using a virtual environment and its pip.

 .. code-block:: bash